 In these cases, expat health insurance can be a solution.

 Expat health insurance, also known as “incoming insurance” provides coverage for emergencies and acute health problems.
 Generally, it covers costs associated with accidents or unexpected injuries, including hospital stays and related visits to medical professionals.

-You can sign up for an expat health insurance policy for a maximum of five years.
+You can sign up for an expat health insurance policy for a maximum of five years from your entry date into Germany.
 Therefore, expat health insurance is meant as a temporary solution for people who cannot immediately enter the public or private comprehensive health insurance systems.
 Because you cannot be on expat health insurance for more than five years, we will always recommend looking into your comprehensive insurance options first.

 Family & dependents

 Your expat health insurance policy will not cover children or other dependents.
 Any additional family members will need to have their own policies.

 Residence permit validity